Abstract Submission closes Friday 12 July 2019.

 The submission process is online from the same profile you create for registration.
 It will work with any contemporary browser and the system will let you know if there is a problem with your browser version.
 When ready, you should open your document so you can cut and paste into the online system.
 Please do not work from .pdf files.
 The steps are straight forward and the abstract builds online as you paste in so you can check it is as you wish.

-iv.
-Ensuring consistent presentation of all abstracts in the proceedings (overarching formatting is imposed).
+- Ensuring consistent presentation of all abstracts in the proceedings (overarching formatting is imposed)

-If your abstract has been accepted in to the program for an oral presentation you will need to bring your powerpoint presentation to the conference on a USB stick to load in to the Speaker Preparation Room prior to your session commencing.
-A technician will be based in the speaker preparation room to assist with loading and testing your presentation.
+If your abstract has been accepted in to the program for an oral presentation you will need to bring your powerpoint presentation to the AV technician to load prior to your session commencing.
+A technician will be available for the full conference to assist with loading and testing your presentation.
 Please note presentations should be in 16:9 powerpoint format.
 There will be a laser pointer available at the lectern for your presentation if you wish to use.

 If your abstract has been accepted in to the program for a poster presentation you will need to bring your poster to the conference in a size no larger than 1 meter wide by 1.2 meters high.
 Posters will be displayed on numbered poster panels, velcro to stick your poster to the panel will be provided on the panel ready for you to use.
 Your poster number will be listed in the delegate handbook.